nsNeruno/jm_dict/README.md

 JMDict().initFromAsset(assetPath: "assets/JMdict.gz",);
 ```
+Why init from the gz file?
+The real XML file has the size of ±100MBs, which is too large to be<br/> included locally as an asset

 ### Provide from File
 Let's say you obtained the content of JMdict.gz, which is the JMdict XML file somewhere, you can<br/>call the **_initFromFile_** method.